-Before running the CTS, make sure you have recent versions of both Android Debug Bridge (adb) and Android Asset Packaging Tool (AAPT) installed and those tools' location added to the system path of your machine.
+Before running the CTS, ensure that you have installed the recent versions of both Android Debug Bridge (adb) and Android Asset Packaging Tool (AAPT) and added the location of those tools to the system path of your machine.

 To install ADB, download the Android SDK Tools package for your operating system, open it, and follow the instructions in the included README file.
 For troubleshooting information, see Installing the Stand-alone SDK Tools.

-following command assumes you've opened the package archive in your home
+assumes that you've opened the package archive in your home directory:

-Install the proper version of the Java Development Kit (JDK).
-For Android 7.0 and higher:
+Install the proper version of Java Development Kit (JDK).

 For details, see the JDK requirements.

-Download and open the CTS packages matching your devices' Android version and all the Application Binary Interfaces (ABIs) your devices support.
+Download and open the CTS packages from Compatibility Test Suite Downloads matching your devices' Android version and all the application binary interfaces (ABIs) that your devices support.

 Android device setup

-A compatible device is defined as a device with a user/release-key signed build, so your device should be running a system image based on the known to be compatible user build (Android 4.0 and higher) from Codenames, Tags, and Build Numbers.
+A compatible device is defined as a device with a user/release-key signed build.
+Your device should be running a system image based on the known to be compatible user build (Android 4.0 or higher) from Codenames, Tags, and Build Numbers.

 First API level build property

-Certain CTS requirements depend on the build a device was originally shipped with.
-For example, devices that originally ship with earlier builds may be excluded from system requirements that apply to devices that ship with later builds.
+Certain CTS requirements depend on the build that a device was originally shipped with.
+For example, devices that originally ship with earlier builds might be excluded from system requirements that apply to devices that ship with later builds.

-To make this information available to CTS, device manufacturers may define
+To make this information available to CTS, device manufacturers could have

-of this property is the first API level the device was commercially launched
+property is the first API level that the device was commercially launched with.

-implementation with the existing product.
-The device manufacturers can optionally set the API level of
+group.
+The device manufacturers can optionally set the API level of the existing

 The device manufacturers can add